royalfalcon1146/python/pandas.md

 ---

-If the csv or the data is pretty large, pandas will only print some of the rows and columns unless you set its options beforehand
+If the data is pretty large, pandas will only print some of the rows and columns unless you set its options beforehand
 ```
 pandas.options.display.max_rows=None
 pandas.options.display.max_columns=None